BarbarossaTM/netbox-scripts/README.md

 [Custom Scripts](https://docs.netbox.dev/en/stable/customization/custom-scripts/)
 I wrote to make life of operators easier.

-Currently the two scripts here were written for the [Freifunk Hochstift](https://www.ffho.net) network, and are used to provision NetBox data to be consumed by the [FFHO Salt stack](https://github.com/FreifunkHochstift/ffho-salt-public).
+Most scripts here were written for the [Freifunk Hochstift](https://www.ffho.net) network, and are used to provision NetBox data to be consumed by the [FFHO Salt stack](https://github.com/FreifunkHochstift/ffho-salt-public).

+## Connect Helper

+This script gets two Devices as input and will connect all rear ports with a cable.
+This is intended to easy setting up a lot of patch panels with a lot of ports.
+This might be extended in the future with more bells and whistels, to be more clever and allow setting the kind of cable (CAT6, SMF, MMF, ...) etc.

 ## Provision Backbone POP